baptooo/safely-set-inner-html/README.md

 }
 ```

-🚨 Actually the only way to keep this HTML tag is the use of **dangerouslySetInnerHTML** but it presents
+:rotating_light: Actually the only way to keep this HTML tag is the use of **dangerouslySetInnerHTML** but it presents
 a high security risk and the team actually warns you about it: [read this to know more](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)

-😇 **safelySetInnerHTML** will solve this issue by filtering and creating automatically the react dom and return
+:innocent: **safelySetInnerHTML** will solve this issue by filtering and creating automatically the react dom and return
 it to your component.

 By default, only few tags are allowed so you don't need to sanitize the HTML string yourself, just configure